wazo-platform/wazo-doc/source/administration/provisioning/adv_configuration.rst

 behaviour when the provisioning server is used in a NAT environment, since in this case, it's normal that more than 1 devices have the same source IP address (from the point of view of the server).

-If *all* your devices used on your XiVO are behind a NAT, you should disable this behaviour by setting the ``NAT`` option to 1 via the :menuselection:`Configuration --> Provisioning --> General` page.
+If *all* your devices used on your Wazo are behind a NAT, you should disable this behaviour by setting the ``NAT`` option to 1 via the :menuselection:`Configuration --> Provisioning --> General` page.